angelcvx/Benchmarks-AE/Benchmark-Xposed/README.md

 ## Information

 This program allows the configuration of the number of adapted methods of the application using Xposed.
+In addition, it allows the generation of user interactions.
 To specify them, simply write the number and push the intro button.
-As result, the program returns an application configured with this parameter, ready to be opened using Android Studio to be compiled and, finally, be launched in an Android phone.
+As result, the program returns an application configured according to these parameters, ready to be opened using Android Studio to be compiled and, finally, be launched in an Android phone.

 ## Requirements